juraj80/mongoDB_basic_syntax/README.md

         '165.227.175.56'
         )
 ```
+Now if we run this, it will probably going to timeout.
+We already saw we can't connect to the server.
+So we need to push
+this up to the git repository.

-Push your deployment files to the git and then clone them on your webserver.
+1. First push your deployment files to the git and then clone them on your webserver.
-Create and activate virtual env for your python packages
+2. Create and activate virtual env for your python packages
-Install mongoengine package
+3. Install mongoengine package
-Run the script with your app.
+4. Run the script with your app.

 ```
 root@thewebserver:~/service-deploy# apt-get install python3-venv